UPDATED 19/7/18: The Queensland Container Refund Scheme begins 1 NOVEMBER 2018.

-P&Cs Qld is working with the Department of Education and Training to establish a clear process to help P&Cs and state schools benefit from the CRS program when it begins in NOVEMBER 2018.
+P&Cs Qld is working with the Department of Education, the Container Exchange (Co-Ex) and other stakeholders to establish a clear process to help P&Cs and state schools benefit from the CRS program when it begins 1 NOVEMBER 2018.
 Interested schools and P&Cs can seek further advice and register their interest with the P&Cs Qld State Office: firstname.lastname@example.org

 PLEASE NOTE: The Container Refund Scheme now begins 1 NOVEMBER 2018

 From 1 July 2018, single-use lightweight plastic shopping bags—like the ones you get with groceries and takeaways—are done.

 Littered plastic shopping bags often end up in waterways where marine wildlife such as sea turtles and sea birds can swallow, or become entangled in, them.

 The impacts of plastic pollution on our environment and marine life are a very real concern, and banning plastic shopping bags (including compostable, degradable and biodegradable plastic shopping bags) will help to reduce the total amount of plastic in the environment.